alex-2077/php-classes-mapper/README.md

 ### Available options:
 ```
 @param array $paths where to parse
  @param array $options {

+@param array $paths where to parse
+@param array $options {
   @type bool $parse_flat switches parse logic from recursive to flat fetch in the folder
   @type array $excluded_paths these entire paths will be excluded from parsing
   @type array $excluded_folders files in this folders will be excluded from parsing
   @type array $excluded_files file paths that will be omitted during the parsing
   @type array $file_extensions file with this extensions will be parsed, using this option don't forget to add 'php' - default: array( 'php' )
+  @type string $map_as_relative_to - path to the folder from which create a relative path to files.
+With a help of this
+  option you can map your classes on localhost environment and upload map to production without remapping on production.
 }
 ```

 ### Advanced example:
 ```
+<?php

 require_once '../src/class-classes-mapper.php';

 $paths = array(